Can we create a thing that has no purpose? Even something created to have no purpose has that as its purpose.

 How did this happen?
 Please permit me to speculate.

-Imagine being that beautiful angelic being, and for a time (actually, in their domain there is no time dimension), you were a spectacle to behold.
+Imagine being that beautiful angelic being described above, and for a time (actually, in their domain, there is no time dimension), you were a spectacle to behold.
 You had the privilege of watching and perhaps participating in the creation process with YHVH.
-You hear Him say, “Let Us make man5 in our image,” as the grand finale of creation.
-Was the term, ‘Us,’ a reference to the Trinity or an invitation to the celestial beings to be involved in that creation process?
+You heard the Creator say, “Let Us make man1 in our image,” (Genesis 1:27) as the grand finale of creation.
+Was the term, ‘Us,’ a reference to the Trinity or an invitation for the celestial beings to be involved in the creation of mankind?
 Either or both could be true.

-The clincher is in the account that, sometime later, follows the creation of man.
+The clincher is in the events that follow the creation of man.

 In Hebrew 1:14 we read:

-Are [angels] not all ministering spirits, sent out to render service for the sake of those who will inherit salvation?6
+Are [angels] not all ministering spirits, sent out to render service for the sake of those who will inherit salvation?

-God, the Potter, designed the angels to serve man.
+God, the Potter, designed the angels to render service to man.

-Imagine you are, Helel, this glamorous, radiant, being, and you are told that your purpose, the reason you were created, was to serve these beings made of the dust of the ground.7
+Imagine you are, Helel, this glamorous, radiant being, and you are told that your purpose, the reason you were created, was to serve these beings made of dirt.
+Genesis 2:7

 Is this where pride showed itself?
 Too proud to serve?
-Would that same unwillingness to serve, be the reason that a third of the angels8 were thrown to the earth with Helel?
-This scenario may also account for the intense hatred these fallen ones hold for man.
-It would also account for their determination to destroy man physically and/or genetically.
+Would that same unwillingness to serve be why a third of the angels were thrown to the earth with Helel?
+This scenario may also account for the intense hatred these fallen ones hold toward man and their determination to destroy man physically and/or genetically.

-Designed for service.
-Molded, by the Potter, for service.
-Was this the ‘Mark’ that those angels missed—the unwillingness to obey God by serving man?
+The angels were designed for service.
+Moulded by the Potter for service.
+Was this the sin, the ‘Mark,’ that those fallen angels missed—an unwillingness to obey God by serving man?

-We read in Ezekiel’s text that Helel was in “Eden, the garden of God.”
-There he selected the woman (not yet named Eve), as his intended victim of deception9 motivated by hate.
+In Ezekiel’s text, the fallen Helel was in “Eden, the garden of God.”
+There, motivated by hate, he selected the woman (not yet named Eve) as his intended victim of deception.
+Genesis 3:1ff

 Why the woman?
 Perhaps there was an exploitable weakness he saw in her or her situation.

 “But for Adam no suitable helper was found.
-So the LORD God… took one of the man’s ribs and… made a woman and brought her to him.”10
+So the LORD God… took one of the man’s ribs and… made a woman and brought her to him.”
+Genesis 2:20-22 (BSB)

 God’s ultimate intention for us all involves service.
 Adam was created to serve the earth, the garden, and the animals.
-The woman, a creature of beauty in Adam’s eyes and a gift from God was designed and created to be “a helper suitable for him.”
+The woman, a creature of beauty in Adam’s eyes, was a gift from the Potter designed and created to be “a helper suitable for him.”
+This thought would vex many women today.

-Working backwards from God’s pronouncements against the man and the woman may give insights into factors leading to their disobedience and subsequent alienation from God, loss of joy in life, expulsion from the garden, and death sentence.
+Working backwards from God’s pronouncements against fallen man and woman may give insights into factors leading to their disobedience and subsequent alienation from God and the loss of joy in life, expulsion from the garden, and the death sentence.

-Also, the serpent’s destruction was to come through one born of a woman, one who proved willing to serve man regardless of cost—the man Jesus.
+Also, Satan’s destruction was to come through one born of a woman, one who proved willing to serve man regardless of cost—the man Jesus.

 “To the woman he said, I will greatly increase your labor pains; with pain you will give birth to children.
-You will want to control your husband, but he will dominate you.”12
+You will want to control your husband, but he will dominate you.”
+Genesis 3:16 (NET)

-If the wife’s exploitable weakness was her role as ‘helpmate’ to her husband, is it reflected in God’s declaration against the woman?
+If the wife’s exploitable weakness was her assigned role to be ‘helpmate’ to her husband, is it reflected in God’s declaration against the woman?

-Many translations read, “Your desire will be for your husband…” Susan T. Foh13 points out that the Aramaic word translated, 'desire’ is unique, and is used in only two other places where it implies ‘control.’
-This view better complements the following statement, “he will dominate you.”
+Many translations read, “Your desire will be for your husband…” Susan T. Foh2 points out that the Aramaic word translated as 'desire’ is unique and is used in only two other places where it implies ‘control.’
+This interpretation better explains the contrasting statement: "...but he will dominate you.”

-“And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”14
+“And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
+Genesis 4:7

-Sin desired to control, to influence Cain into killing Abel, but Cain was warned to master, to overpower that desire.
+Sin desired to control, to influence Cain into killing Abel, but Cain was warned, with the same contrasting statement: "...but you must master it.”.

-We have the same principle regarding the woman, “Your desire [to control] shall be [toward] your husband, And he shall rule over you.”
+We have the same principle regarding the woman, “Your desire [to control] shall be [toward] your husband, but he will dominate you."

-There are many references in scripture, to a wife's desire to dominate her husband.15 Wives are repeatedly instructed to master, to overpower, that desire—to give themselves in submission to their husbands.
+There are many references in scripture suggesting a wife's desire to dominate her husband (Titus 2:5; 1 Pet 3:1).
+Wives are repeatedly instructed to master and overpower that desire—to give themselves in submission to their husbands.
 God wants wives to be aware of this fallen nature trait so that they, God and wife, can together overpower that desire and then experience the intended joy of hitting the mark.
 What are the consequences of missing the mark?
-Joy, peace, and the abundant life that comes with obedience are missing.
+No joy, peace, or abundant life—these come by obedience.

 We read in Paul’s letter to Timothy:

 “the woman, because she was fully deceived, fell into transgression.
-But she will be delivered through childbearing if she continues in faith and love and holiness with self-control.”16
+But she will be delivered through childbearing if she continues in faith and love and holiness with self-control.”
+1 Timothy 2:14-15 (NET)

-‘Delivered,’ here, is the Greek word sōzō which carries the meaning, “heal, preserve, save (self), do well, be (make) whole.17
+‘Delivered,’ here, is the Greek word sōzō, which carries the meaning, “heal, preserve, save (self), do well, be (make) whole.” per Strong’s Dictionary.

-Does healing through childbirth represent the years of practice at self-sacrificing service, motivated by love, that wives develop when carrying, feeding, and nurturing children?
+Does healing through childbirth represent the years of practicing self-sacrificing service, motivated by love, that wives develop when carrying, feeding, and nurturing children?
+Not all mothers are able to ascend to that level of self-sacrifice.

-I wonder how many staunch feminists are barren, never having been ‘delivered,’ or ‘healed,’ of the desire to dominate through birthing a tiny, helpless baby.
-Is this what God meant to convey to us through these verses written in 1 Timothy?
+I wonder how many staunch feminists are barren, never having been ‘delivered’ or ‘healed’ of the desire to dominate through birthing a tiny, helpless baby.
+Is this what God meant to convey by these verses written in 1 Timothy?

 Adam’s sin was that he obeyed his wife rather than God.
-As a result, he lost dominion over the earth, which he was to serve and care for.
+As a result, he lost dominion over the earth which he was assigned to serve and care for.
 The earth would now rebel against him.

-“Do you not know that when you present yourselves to someone as slaves for obedience, you are slaves of the one whom you obey”19
+“Do you not know that when you present yourselves to someone as slaves for obedience, you are slaves of the one whom you obey” Romans 6:16

 In Jesus, we have been given an example of hitting the mark.
 Paul wrote,

-“Have this attitude in yourselves which was also in Christ Jesus, who though he existed in the form of God… emptied Himself, taking the form of a bond-servant”20
+“Have this attitude in yourselves which was also in Christ Jesus, who though he existed in the form of God… emptied Himself, taking the form of a bond-servant...
+For this reason also, God highly exalted Him” Philippians 2:5-9

 We are to offer ourselves for service—as we were designed by the Potter.
 To do otherwise is to miss the mark.

-Salvation does not negate our obligation for service.
-Being empowered by the Holy Spirit, as a result of salvation, gives us a renewed opportunity to finally fulfill God’s design—that we were created for service.
+Salvation does not negate our obligation to serve; it gives us the choice.
+Following our salvation, the empowering of the Holy Spirit gives us a new opportunity to finally choose to fulfill God’s design for mankind—that we were created for service.

-“Submit to one another out of reverence for Christ.
+“Submit [yourselves in service] to one another out of reverence for Christ."
+Ephesians 5:21

 To do otherwise is to miss the mark.